jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ### Assignment

-Before I explain using arguments, I must introduce another basic concept: *assignment*.
+Before I explain using arguments, I might introduce another basic concept: *assignment*.
 I have to explain it, because to use input arguments you have to *assign* a values to it.
-Likewise, to retain output arguments, you must *assign* the output values to other objects.
+Likewise, to retain output arguments, you might *assign* the output values to other objects.

 *An assignment*: